Public Hospital District No. 1 invites nominees for community trustee positions on the Valley Medical Center (VMC) Board of Trustees.

 A: Under the strategic alliance agreement, all current Public Hospital District No. 1 commissioners are entitled to serve, as well as five trustees who reside within the District Service Area, at least three of whom must also reside within the boundaries of the District.
 In addition, the board includes two current or former trustees of the UW Medicine Board or a board of one of the other component entities within UW Medicine.
 The President of UW Medicine or their designee also serves on the board.

 Q2: What is the role of a trustee on the VMC Board of Trustees?

 A: The board of trustees of a hospital is responsible for oversight of all aspects of a hospital’s operation—for example, establishing policy, maintaining quality patient care, providing for institutional management and planning, and ensuring compliance with the law.
 The board does not manage the hospital or deliver patient care.
-In carrying out these responsibilities, each of the trustees will have fiduciary duties and the duty to act in good faith, with reasonable care, in a manner believed to be in the best interests of VMC and its clinics, and not for personal benefit.
-Each trustee must discharge faithfully and honestly his or her duties and perform strictly and impartially to the best of his or her ability.
+In carrying out these responsibilities, each of the trustees will have fiduciary duties and the duty to act in good faith, with reasonable care, in a manner believed to be in the best interests of VMC, and not for personal benefit.
+Each trustee must discharge faithfully and honestly their duties and perform strictly and impartially to the best of their ability.